-Raymond gets winner in OT as Red Wings defeat Sabres 3-2
+Raymond gets winner in OT as Red Wings defeat Sabres with solid performance

 Detroit — Up, down, back up again for the Red Wings.